nix-community/rnix-parser/README.md

 rust-nix ...

- - will always maintain span information (line number and column) so the error messages can be as useful as possible.
+ - will always maintain span information (line number and column) so the error messages can be as useful as possible and any syntax highlighting plugin could use the tokenizer to highlight.
  - works on top of Rust iterators, which are lazy by design.
 Less heap allocations, yay!